RexGreenway/Hexagonal-Lattice-Generator/README.md

 - Methods to generate and draw Regular Polygons.
 - Methods to generate and draw lattices for squares and hexagons.

+Completed:
+- - Re-work graph generation process to remove unoptimised creation and deletion of nodes and edges.

 To be completed:
+- Triangle Lattice Generation
+- Move all libraries (except networkx) to supplimentry file.
+- Add thourough documentation to all classes.
-- PRIORITY: switch working methods to use polar coordinates instead.
+- Add additional useful methods to relevant classes.
 - Structure to build and work with non-regular polygons.
 - Introduce factory to dynamically cast correct object instance when called.
-- Re-work graph generation process to remove unoptimised creation and deletion of nodes and edges.
-- Add additional useful methods to relevant classes.
-- Add thourough documentation to all classes.

 Possibilty:
 - Functionality to dynamically detect whether or not a user built shape is able to be tessalated?